 CODE OF CONDUCT

 The Headmaster, the senior management team and pastoral staff play an active role in monitoring the implementation of the school’s policy on equal opportunities.
-Use is made of assemblies, PHSEE, RE, Drama, English and other lessons to:
+Use is made of assemblies, PHSEE, TPR, Drama, English and other lessons to:

 - Promote tolerance of and respect for each other, paying particular regard to the protected characteristics set out in the Equality Act 2010.